Vrukshav-Viswanath/Climate-Data-Analyzer/README.md

 Check the actual `DATE` range in your download first (`df["DATE"].min()`, `df["DATE"].max()`) and pick a year that's fully covered.

+The `one_year_dataset.csv` has been provided along with the other files.
+Download if the above steps don't work.

 ## Setup

 ```bash